Southern Electric leaving the elderly without heating

 When I got to hear of this I decided to do something about it!
 Obviously.
 I won’t bore you with the details of the email I wrote to the CEO of Southern Electric for my cousin to write but this was the summary at the end:

-1) My mother is a priority customer and should have had her heating fixed, with priority.
+1) My mother is a priority customer (on the Priority Services Register) and should have had her heating fixed, with priority.
 This was not done, several times over.

 2) My mother was without any heating for 9 days.
 This would be unacceptable for anyone never mind an 83 year old woman who has just come out of hospital recovering from recent major surgery.